DonovanLoSg/cleaning-dsolutions/README.md

 #### Contributing knowledge

-A loggin user can add his knowledge to the database by selecting 'Contribute Articles' under the 'Articles' navigation menu.
+A logged in user can add his knowledge to the database by selecting 'Contribute Articles' under the 'Articles' navigation menu.

 The user will need to fill up an online form which include:
 - Article Title: The title of the article will be shown in listings and search results.
 - Targeted cleaning location: The location which the methods describe in the article is applied to.
 - Content: This allows user enter the content he likes share.
 Formatting like styling, bolding, italics, highlighting, text justifying, indentation can be applied.
-- Cleaning items: equipments used in the content described.
+- Cleaning items: equipment and appliances used in the content described.
-- Cleaning supplies: consumabls items which may be used up in the process.
+- Cleaning supplies: consumables, items which may be used up in the process.
 - Tags: labels that helps users to locate the articles.
-They can be name of the item being cleaned (e.g. oven, refrigerator), the problems encountered (e.g. choke, stains) etc.
+They can be names of the item being cleaned (e.g. oven, refrigerator), the problems encountered (e.g. choke, stains) etc.

 #### Validating the information